DRted2099/MLBB-Equipment-Bot/README.md

 │
 ├── Python/ # Python web scraping scripts
 │ ├── scrape.py
-│ └── importToDB.py # Inserts scraped data into PostgreSQL
+│ ├── importToDB.py # Inserts scraped data into PostgreSQL
-│ └── table_for_stats.py # Creates .csv files for just the numeric values (Not used) │ └── ML_equip.HTML # HTML file of the static website where the data was scraped │
+│ ├── table_for_stats.py # Creates .csv files for just the numeric values (Not used) │ ├── ML_equip.HTML # HTML file of the static website where the data was scraped │ └── requirements.txt # List of all the dependencies for python │
 ├── nodejs/ # Node.js bot source code
 │ ├── src